Proper quasi-homogeneous domains in flag manifolds and geometric structures: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:covering_map}}

 Suppose $M$ is a compact manifold and $G$ is a connected semi-simple Lie group with trivial center and no compact factors.
-Let $P \leq G$ be a parabolic subgroup and let $\{ (U_\alpha, \varphi_\alpha)\}_{\alpha \in \Ac}$ be a $(G,G/P)$-structure on $M$ so that the image of the developing map is bounded in an affine chart.
+Let $P \leq G$ be a parabolic subgroup and let $\{ (U_\alpha, \varphi_\alpha)\}_{\alpha \in \Ac}$ be a $(G,G/P)$-structure on $M$ such that the image of the developing map is bounded in an affine chart.

 Now $\Omega:=\dev(\wt{M})$ is a proper quasi-homogeneous domain.
 By Proposition~\ref{prop:closed} and Proposition~\ref{prop:proper_ss}, $\Aut(\Omega)$ is a Lie group which acts properly on $\Omega$.
 Now, by a result of Palais~\cite{P1961}, there exists a $\Aut(\Omega)$-invariant Riemannian metric on $\Omega$.

-At this point the rest of the argument follows the proof of Proposition 3.4.10 in~\cite{T1997} verbatim.
+At this point the rest of the argument follows the proof of Proposition 3.4.10 in~\cite{T1997} verbatim, but we will provide the details for the reader's convenience.

+Since the Riemannian metric on $\Omega$ is $\Aut(\Omega)$-invariant, we can pull it back to a Riemannian metric $\wt{M}$ which descends to a Riemannian metric on $M$.
+Then the developing map $\dev:\wt{M} \rightarrow \Omega$ is a local isometry relative to the Riemannian metrics.